MackHalliday/chatgpt_to_anki_flashcards/README.md

 3. Import new file `flashcards_out.txt` into AnkiWeb and select file seperator by semi-colon.
 For more on the importing process, please see [Anki's documentation](https://docs.ankiweb.net/importing/text-files.html)

 ## TODO
-- [ ] More descriptive README.md
-- [ ] Add commandline args like tags
+- [ ] Add commandline args to allow for different flashcard formats
 - [ ] Add testing
+- [ ] Turn into a Lambda function (?)